siobhain/ccdshop/README.md

 #### Header Menu & Icons

-##### Memory Lane Jewelery
+##### Memory Lane Jewellery
-If any part of Memory Lane Jewelery or the favicon is clicked it will return user to the home page.
+If any part of Memory Lane Jewellery or the favicon is clicked it will return user to the home page.

 ##### Search
 Search is implemeted same as Boutique Ado.